 Ponds and lakes can provide resources for feeding and nesting to a wide variety of terrestrial and aquatic organisms, in addition to contributing to the scenic beauty of your property.
 If you want to improve the quality of wildlife habitat in your pond or lake, while enhancing the water quality in your system, you can plant a riparian buffer, or allow one to grow, around the edge of your pond or lake.
 If you’d like to help wildlife and establish a strong recreational fishery, stocking your pond or lake with desirable fish is a great option.

-The following are tips to managing a pond or lake system based on your goals as the landowner.
-If your pond or lake has an outflow into a stream, river, or other moving body of water, you’ll want to be very conscious of what you put into it, since what we do to aquatic systems on a local level greatly affects water quality and habitat at the regional scale.
+The following are tips for managing a pond or lake system based on your goals as the landowner.
+If your pond or lake has an outflow into a stream, river, or other moving body of water, you’ll want to be very conscious of what you put into it.
+Our management of aquatic systems on a local level greatly affects water quality and habitat at the regional scale.

 Managing for Recreational Fishing